 Then, select the object you want to align to.
 Here I selected the polygon in the middle as my Key Object.
 Then I chose Vertical Align Bottom.

-See here all objects are aligned with the polygon in the middle of the Artboard instead of with the yellow rectangle in the bottom of the Artboard.
+See here all objects are aligned with the polygon in the middle of the Artboard instead of with the yellow rectangle at the bottom of the Artboard.
 Because the polygon is the Key Object, others will follow.

 3. Align to Artboard